CirineS/Project-Ensuring-Quality-Releases/README.md

     }
 ```

-Once the variables have been provided, the image for the VM will be then created with running
+Once the variables have been modified, the image for the VM will be then created by running
 ```cmd
 packer build ./packer-image.json
 ```

 If you want to retrieve the information from that image after the creation again, you can run
 *get_imageid.sh* at terraform/environments/test/.
-Make sure to update the credentials inside of the file:
+Make sure to update the credentials inside the file:

 ```bash
 subscription_id="..."